-The EU’s Regulation on the Governance of the Energy Union requires Member States to design national energy and climate plans, the implementation of which requires the mobilisation of significant capital by 2030.
-While Czechia and Latvia have introduced a package of financial incentives and fiscal policies to stimulate investment in the decarbonisation of their economies, the impact of these packages remains insufficient for meeting the ambitious energy and climate targets set.
-At the national and local levels, know-how on the structuring of viable projects and experience of mobilising significant private capital are limited, and the Member States need new knowledge and capacity if they are to raise this capital.
+The EU’s Regulation on the Governance of the Energy Union required Member States to design national energy and climate plans (NECPs), the implementation of which required the mobilisation of significant capital by 2030.
+While Czechia and Latvia introduced a package of financial incentives and fiscal policies to stimulate investment in the decarbonisation of their economies, the impact of these packages remained insufficient for meeting their ambitious energy and climate targets.
+At the national and local levels, know-how on the structuring of viable projects and experience of mobilising significant private capital were limited, and the Member States needed new knowledge and capacity if they were to raise this needed capital.

 Countries: Czech Republic, Germany, Latvia

 Funding: 568,113 €

 Institute for Climate Protection Energy and Mobility (IKEM)